ligurio/awesome-ttygames/README.md

 ### [abura tan](http://aburatan.sourceforge.net/)

-A roguelike game of Cowboy Knights and Lurking Horror.
+is a roguelike game of Cowboy Knights and Lurking Horror.

 ### [ad astra](https://code.google.com/archive/p/ad-astra-game/)

-Ad Astra is a turn-based space strategy game written in Python that uses curses for its display.
+is a turn-based space strategy game.

 ### [ADOM (Ancient Domains of Mystery)](https://www.adom.de/)

-ADOM is a roguelike game.
+is a roguelike game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Ancient_Domains_of_Mystery).

 ### [adventure](https://man.openbsd.org/adventure.6)

-An exploration game.
+is an exploration game.
 It's a BSD game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure).